 To determine your username, please click here and fill out the form.

+Forgot your password?
 To get a new password and login, please click here and fill out the form.

-If you would like to reset your password after you have already logged in, you may do so by using the "Change My Password" selection under the "My Page" tab.
+If you would like to reset your password after you have already logged in, you may do so by using the "My Profile" tab on the Menu Bar.

-Yes both are case sensitive.
+Yes, both are case sensitive.